 Alternative Ranger Builds Mod18

 This build is my personal favourite.
 Very mobile and flexible, it’s great for dungeons with a lot of control effects.
-I’ve personally used it in The Throne of Idris, and The Frozen Heart, as I noticed that with my melee Ranger I had to keep dodging and moving, and my dps plummeted.
-Instead, with this build you can dive into melee when you see an opening, deal some serious damage taking advantage of Flurry, then get out of there and still be relevant.
+I’ve personally used it in the Throne of Idris, and the Frozen Heart, as I noticed that with my Melee Warden I had to keep dodging and moving, and my dps plummeted.
+Instead, with this build you can dive into melee when you see an opening, deal some serious damage taking advantage of Blade Hurricane (Flurry), then get out of there and still be relevant.

 At wills: Electric Shot, Penetrating Arrows